Bachelor's Degree Requirements

 Oregon Transfer Module

-The Oregon Transfer Module (OTM) provides a one-year curriculum for students who plan to transfer to a State of Oregon university or community college.
+The Oregon Transfer Module (OTM) provides a one-year curriculum for students who plan to transfer to a state of Oregon community college or another Oregon public university.
 The module allows students to complete one year of general-education foundation course work that is academically sound and readily transferable within Oregon.
 Although the OTM is not a certificate or degree, it documents that students have met a subset of common general-education requirements at all Oregon two- and four-year public institutions of higher education.

 Transferring to the University of Oregon with an OTM